 What to visit in Slovenia?

-And make no mistake, despite being a small country, Slovenia is full of natural wonders; historical cities; resorts and spas; wineries and casinos.
+Don’t let the size fool you.
+Despite being a small country, Slovenia is full of natural wonders, historical cities, resorts and spas, wineries and casinos.

 Triglav National Park

 The Triglav National Park is part of the Julian Alps area and it is the only national park in Slovenia.
 It was named after Triglav – Slovenia’s highest peak.
 You can climb to the top or hike across the mountains.
 People still live in the park’s protected area, so you have an opportunity to visit one of the local farms, as well, and even try their products.
 All in all, the park guarantees a day full of activities, both for professional and recreational climbers.

 The Vintgar Gorge is a 1.6km long gorge located just 4 km from Lake Bled, in the Triglav park area.
 The gorge has been carved out by the Radovna River that wines among the hills.
 What makes this gorge one of the main destinations in Slovenia are the boardwalks that extend along the river, that is, more than 500 metres of bridges and galleries.
 The main attraction is the stunning Šum waterfall.

 Lake Bohinj is the largest lake in Slovenia and it is a paradise for adventurers and nature lovers.
 Although it doesn’t offer as many cultural sights as Lake Bled, it is a great place to visit if you enjoy peace and quiet, and are just looking to spend time in nature.
 The mountains that surround the lake are a popular ski destination.
 One of the places you can visit, if you enjoy skiing, is the Vogel Ski Center.

 Slovenia is a Central European country, bordering with Italy, Austria, Hungary, and Croatia.
 It is a small, but the diverse country – a place where Alpine and Mediterranean regions overlap.